Nicholas Guyatt

 Nicholas Guyatt (born 1973) is a British historian and author and a lecturer in modern history at the University of Cambridge in the United Kingdom.

 Career

-Guyatt's specific interests are on the racial and religious history of the United States.
+Guyatt was educated at the University of Cambridge and Princeton University.
+His specific interests are on the racial and religious history of the United States.
 He also wrote a popular book, Have a Nice Doomsday, on Christian fundamentalist belief in the Rapture and how it is changing American foreign policy towards Israel.